 After you build a sensor, you can install multiple modules on it.
 These modules allow you to integrate with third-party products, such as identity services, endpoint detection tools, and cloud infrastructure services.
 Additionally, you can enable features on a sensor by adding other modules, such as a honeypot module, which allows you to detect lateral movement attempts within a network.

 This article describes how to install Ubuntu and then build and maintain a Blumira sensor on it.

-To install a Blumira sensor on Ubuntu, you will need a virtual or physical server that meets these minimum requirements:
+To install a Blumira sensor on Ubuntu, you need a server that meets these minimum requirements:

 - at least 4 GB RAM

 - at least 4 CPUs (or a dual-core physical CPU, if physical)

 Note: If you do not have the resources for 4 GB RAM and 4 CPUs, you can use 2 GB RAM and 2 CPUs, but your log delivery may become slow and your disk usage may increase.